-Suites — new for 2023 — offer ensuite bathroom and shower, either double or twin beds (2 Suites are configured with twin beds, 6 are configured with double bed), and small sitting area.
+Suites — new in 2023 — offer en-suite bathroom and shower, either double or twin beds (2 Suites are configured with twin beds, 6 are configured with double bed), and small sitting area.
 Beds will be converted into a banquette seating area during the day.
 Suites also come with bath amenities, kimono, and slippers.

 Grand Suites add considerable comfort — at a hefty price.
 The train has six Grand Suites, each measuring approximately 115 square feet.
 Grand Suites have a double bed (can also be made into two twins), separate living area with table, chair and sofa, and an en-suite bathroom with shower, sink and toilet.
 The Grand Suites are named “Paris”, “Venice”, “Istanbul”, “Prague”, “Vienna”, and “Budapest”.
 Each has a unique decor, to emphasize the distinctive aspects of each destination.